EXPLORE the vibrant and historic Queen Victoria (QV) market, a colorful and popular destination for visitors and and a foodie heaven.

 A second cemetery ‘Old Melbourne Cemetery’ was established in 1837 in West Melbourne bounded by Queen Street to the east, Peel Street to the west, Franklin Street to the south, and Fulton Street(which no longer exists) to the north.
 The first person to be buried on this site was also a child.
 He was Frederick William Craig, the infant son of Skene Craig.
 The Old Melbourne Cemetery (QV Market) was divided into areas according to religious denominations.
 It was the first of this kind in Australia.
 Two acres each were given to the Church of England, Presbyterians, Roman Catholics and one acre each was given to the Jews, Quakers, Methodists and Independents.
 Later half the Quaker section was allocated to the Aborigines.
 We visit each section and read the inscriptions for former headstones and discuss key personalities and events.

-Key Dates of the Old Melbourne Cemetery (QV Market)
+Key Dates below of the Old Melbourne Cemetery (QV Market)

 The Old Melbourne Cemetery (QV Market) was closed in 1854 as it was full, then re-opened in 1864 for the sale of new plots, re-closed in 1867, with the final burial taking place in 1917.
 A third cemetery – Melbourne General Cemetery in Carlton was opened on 1st June 1853 to meet demand.